G-Core/gcore-videoplayer-js/packages/player/docs/api/player.player.getcurrenttime.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Current playback time in seconds, if appropriate.
+Current playback (time since the beginning of the stream), if appropriate.

 **Signature:**